Faber polynomials in a deltoid region and power iteration momentum methods: Application to the power iteration with momentum

 \section{Application to the power iteration with momentum}

 In this section, we describe a direct application of Theorem \ref{newpolyboundedgrow} to accelerating the power iteration.
-The intuition for the algorithms introduced in this section results from scaling and dilating the polynomial $P_n$ as follows:
+In preparation for using the polynomials $P_n(z)$ for a modified power method, we scale and dilate these polynomials such that they satisfy a recurrence formula involving multiplying the $n$-th polynomial by $z$ instead of $\frac{3}{2}z$ as in \eqref{newpoly}.
+This modification will make it easier to compare the resulting algorithm to the power method.
+In particular, we define

 such that $\tilde{P}_{0}(z) = 1$, $\tilde{P}_1(z) = \frac{2}{3} z$, and $\tilde{P}_2(z) = \frac{4}{9} z^2$, and

 In particular, take note of the constant $4\lambda^3/27$, which will make an appearance below.